-If you don't want to take a risk loosing your visitor on the SERP, these are your choices:
+If you don't want to take a risk losing your visitor on the SERP, these are your choices:

-Whatever you decide, don't select both new tab options – this can be rather irritating.
+Whatever you decide, don't select both new tab options—this can be a rather irritating user experience.

 The settings in this section are only in effect with DDG.
 They style the DuckDuckGo search results page.

-Start with choosing the background colour for its header and content part.
+Start with choosing the background colours for its header and content part.
 There are several presets, but you can also choose your own custom colour.